Azure-for-Startups/Content/Content/Getting-Started-on-Azure-webinars.md

-#Getting Started on Azure Webinar series
+#Getting Started on Azure video series
-This webinar series covers the basics of the Azure portal and the components and steps to set up a Virtual Machine.
-At the end of this webinar series you will understand how to set up a Resource Group, Storage account, Virtual Network, and Virtual Machine.
-The webinar series are presented in the suggested order of dependencies to setup a Virtual Machine.
+This video series covers the basics of the Azure portal and the components and steps to set up a Virtual Machine.
+At the end of this series you will understand how to set up a Resource Group, Storage account, Virtual Network, and Virtual Machine.
+The series is presented below in the suggested order of dependencies to setup a Virtual Machine.

 ##Overview of the Azure Portal
-This webinar provides and introduction to the Azure Portal covering navigation and key elements of the portal including the Azure dashboard, marketplace, and resources.
+This video provides and introduction to the Azure Portal covering navigation and key elements of the portal including the Azure dashboard, marketplace, and resources.

 <video>

 ###Additional related content:
--	**[Overview of the Azure Portal Webinar script] ()**
+-	**[Overview of the Azure Portal video] ()**
 -	**[Azure Portal] ()** - The best way to get started is with the Azure portal, a web based interface for managing Azure.
 -	**[Introducing Microsoft Azure - Azure Portal] ()** - a foundation for understanding the fundamentals of Azure, even if you don't know anything about cloud computing.